 - How to Parent Up – Ready to go?
 Follow Parent Up’s 4Cs model and learn how to implement these strategies in your everyday parenting to help protect your kids against underage drug use.

-- Parent Up Drug Topics – Want to learn more about the drugs that are commonly used by teens today?
-Visit our topic pages on Alcohol, Marijuana, Nicotine, and Prescription Drugs for more information, talking tips, and help.
+- Prevent Use – Want to learn more about the drugs teens are facing today and what steps you can take to help protect them?
+Visit our topic pages on Alcohol, Marijuana (Cannabis), Prescription Drugs, and Vaping for more information, talking tips, and free resources to help prevent youth use.

-- Tools – Our helpful set of Parent Up tools can help you have more meaningful meals and connections, set expectations, prepare for prom night, better communicate with your child, provide other parents’ insights, and more!
+- Support Youth – Our helpful set of Parent Up tools can help you support youth by having more meaningful meals, setting expectations and boundaries, improving communication with your child, building their resilience, and more!
+Check out all of our helpful tools!

 About Parent Up

-Parent Up is a messaging campaign coordinated by Tri-County Mental Health Services, Inc. and Northland prevention coalitions dedicated to keeping children safe from the harms of alcohol and other drug use.
+Parent Up is a messaging campaign coordinated by Beacon Mental Health (formerly Tri-County Mental Health Services, Inc.) and Northland prevention coalitions dedicated to keeping children safe from the harms of alcohol and other drug use.
 Our campaign is rooted in evidence-based research and prevention.
 Decades of studies clearly demonstrate that using alcohol, nicotine, or other drugs is harmful for the developing adolescent brain (for youth and young people under age 25).

 Parent Up Insights